Testura/Testura.Mutation/README.md

 Unima is a mutation testing tool for C# and will verify the quality of your unit tests by injecting different mutations in your code and running your unit tests.
 If your unit tests:

 - Fails it mean that you find the mutation and you have good coverage
-- Pass it means that the mutation survived and you miss coverage on the specific functionallity.
+- Pass it means that the mutation survived and you miss coverage on the specific functionality.

 ![Example of mutation](https://i.imgur.com/ZFPbEyI.png)
 *Example of a mutation*